benjojo/traceroute-haiku/README.md

  8  2400:cb00:21:1024::a29e:99be (2400:cb00:21:1024::a29e:99be)  2.231 ms
 ```

-Traceroutes work using the `Time To Live` ( for IPv4 ) or `Hop Limit` ( for IPv6 )
+Traceroutes work using the `Time To Live` (for IPv4) or `Hop Limit` (for IPv6) field.

 ![IPv6 packet diagram](/blog-images/image1.png)

-The idea of this value is to stop packets from infinitely going in circles in the case of a fault in a network.
+The idea of this value is to stop packets from infinitely going in circles in case of a fault in a network.
 For every router a packet jumps though, this number is decreased.

-However to let the other side know that a packet was lost in the manner, the router is suppose to return the packet inside another packet to notify it:
+However to let the other side know that a packet was lost in the manner, the router is supposed to return the packet inside another packet to notify them:

 ![IPv6 ICMP packet in wireshark](/blog-images/image6.png)

-The idea of traceroute is to purposely set these hop limit very low and incrementally increase it upwards to discover all routers in the path between you and the destination:
+The idea of traceroute is to purposely set this hop limit very low and incrementally increase it upwards to discover all routers in the path between you and the destination:

 ![how a traceroute works gif](/blog-images/trace.gif)

 In addition, traceroute tools helpfully lookup the "reverse DNS" of the IP address to find out more information about the router.
-However placing reverse DNS on these IP addresses is entirely optional but most operators do set it to help their clients debug things.
+Even if placing reverse DNS on these IP addresses is entirely optional, most operators do set it to help their clients debug things.

-However people have used this common function of traceroute to build fun addresses to trace that often spell out funny things, one example being `bad.horse`:
+Critically, if you own an IP block you can point the reverse DNS to whatever you want.
+People have used that and this common feature of traceroute to build fun addresses to trace that often spell out funny things, one example being `bad.horse`:

 ```
 ben@metropolis:~$ traceroute bad.horse --resolve-hostnames -q 1 -f 20